 Part Three Test

 Trainee instructors must provide a ‘real’ pupil.
 This could be a friend, family member or colleague but not an ADI.
-This replaces the role play element.

 The lesson will have to reflect the learning goals and needs of the pupil.